Gexxr/UDM-SE-Self-Health-Script/README.md

     # UDM-SE Internet Self-Healing Monitor
     # Version: 2025.05.05
     # Company: Atlas 8 Technology
-    # License: Proprietary - Internal Use Only
+    # License: Freeware - Donations appreciated
     # Copyright (C) 2025 Atlas 8 Technology
     #
-    # This script is proprietary and confidential.
-    # It is intended solely for use by Atlas 8 Technology and its authorized representatives.
+    # This script is freely available for use and modification.
+    # Please consider supporting the project through donations.
+    #
+    # Donation Links:
+    # Cash App: $SilverSurfer710
+    # Venmo: @Silver_surfer_710
+    #
+    # For support or feature requests, contact: support@atlas8tech.com
+    #
-    # Unauthorized copying, distribution, modification, or use of this script is strictly prohibited.
+    # Usage of this script is governed by the terms provided by Atlas 8 Technology.
+    # Unauthorized redistribution or misuse is discouraged, though we encourage contributions to the project.
+    #
+    # DISCLAIMER:
+    # Atlas 8 Technology is not responsible for any damages, data loss, or disruptions caused by the use of this script.
+    # This script is provided "as-is," without warranties of any kind, either express or implied.
     CHECK_INTERNAL="10.0.0.1"
     CHECK_HOSTS="8.8.8.8 1.1.1.1"
     PING_COUNT=2